ArduPilot/ardupilot_wiki/planner/source/docs/swarming.rst

    we use guided mode, if you do the quad will just sit at the last commanded location.)
 -  The main map interface will show both quads.
--  If you drag the quad around the grid screen, while its active. the quad should actually move as well.
+-  If you drag the quad around the grid screen, while it's active. the quad should actually move as well.
 -  Increase the position stream rate in the mp. config>planner>position. to say 5, from the default of 3. to reduce the latency